cognitivetech/Marshall-Rosenberg-NVC/2_Training/5_Intimate-Relationships.md

 Many of the men that I work with have a cultural status, A type, that as a man, they are totally responsible for their woman's smile and happiness so that if she's not smiling and happy, it means they have failed somehow as a man.
 Very often, this makes it hard for them to say no. Because they're afraid that if they say no, they're partner's going to be unhappy, and the very sign of the woman being unhappy, they interpret that I'm not a very competent man.

-Especially if the woman is not satisfied, totally, sexually, many men take it as a sign of their own inadequacy, rather than just empathically connecting with the woman to find out how the womans needs could be better met.
+Especially if the woman is not satisfied, totally, sexually, many men take it as a sign of their own inadequacy, rather than just empathically connecting with the woman to find out how the woman's needs could be better met.

 When we take responsibility for other people's feelings, rather than our own actions, that is when our giving is mixed.
 It doesn't contain the pure joy of giving that's necessary for relationships to be strengthened.